Yes we’re in that Jeep!

 You’re probably asking yourself a question:

-“Is this DIY Model for real or just a hook?”
+“Is this DIY Model for real or a hook to get my attention?”

 The “DIY” is for Real

-The Model is a complete “A-Z Package” of DIY Concepts, Processes, Techniques, and Tools for implementing and supporting change and improvement.
-The “Off the Self Ready” processes are easy to appy by a good facilitator or leader with a minimal amount of preparation to understand the logic behind each concept or process.
+The “People & Process Change Model” is a complete “A-Z Package” of DIY Concepts, Processes, Techniques, and Tools for implementing and supporting change and improvement.
+The Model’s “Off the Self Ready” processes are easy to understand and appy by a good facilitator or leader with a minimal amount of preparation to understand the logic behind each concept or process.
 The Model applies a “series of actions” causing work to be performed in a new preferred way.

 The Model relies upon the development and application of a core set of “Key Elements” as a foundation of expectations and requirements for every impacted individual.
 These Key Elements are universally known, accepted, and validated.
 You already know, experience, observe, and apply these concepts and processes in your daily life activities.
 You won’t need to relearn them.
-The Model explains how to apply them to facilitate acceptance to change and improvement.
+The Model explains how to apply the concepts and processes to facilitate acceptance and behaviors to change and improve using best in practice processes.

 Is this Model for You?